BrianRamsay/conway-display/README.md

-# Conway's Game of Life
+# Conway's Game of Life on LED Matrix

 Written for the Matrix Portal M4 & 64x32 RGB Matrix using CircuitPython and Adafruit libraries.